 Car insurance premiums are calculated on an individual basis, through a process known as underwriting.
 When you get quotes for car insurance and you’re asked about your driving history, car type, and where you live and work, this is all part of the underwriting process.

 Insurance companies use underwriting to determine your risk profile.
 This means that they decide how likely you are to make claims against your insurance.
 They then base your premiums on that.
 If you’re deemed high risk, your insurance premiums will cost more.

 Each insurance company has their own underwriting process.
 While the basics remain the same, some companies might weight different underwriting factors more heavily than others.
-This is the reason why you might get a great deal at one insurance company, but your best friend gets better prices at a different one.
+This is the reason why you might get a great deal with one insurance provider, but your best friend gets better prices with a different one.

 So if you want to lower your car insurance premium, you need to improve your risk profile.
 How do you do that?
 Let’s take a look.